Get discussion questions, extension activities, vocabulary lists, and more ideas for teaching with Because of Winn-Dixie by Kate DiCamillo.

 - Create Scrapbook pages featuring their favorite characters from the book.

 - Play the Stump the Dump Maze Game, where they answer questions about the book to help Winn-Dixie move through a maze.

 - Act out the "Because of Winn-Dixie: A Play" with friends or alone.

 - See and hear exactly how the author changed the beginning of her story over the course of five drafts (available in PDF form) in See This Story Grow.

 - Read About Kate DiCamillo, where the author talks about dressing up her dog, becoming a writer, and why she wrote her first book, Because of Winn-Dixie.

 - Browse a Movie Slideshow of images from the film based on the book

-- Get a list of recommended reads with Books for Winn-Dixie Fans
+- Get a list of recommended reads with Books for Fans of Because of Winn-Dixie

 - Offer observations, make connections, react, speculate, interpret, and raise questions in response to text